ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## Setting up the SS models

-Any existing SS model can be used with ss3sim with minimal modifications (Text S1). ss3sim also comes with built-in pre-modified SS models that represent three general life histories: cod-like (slow-growing and long-lived), flatfish-like (fast-growing and intermediate-lived), and sardine-like (fast-growing and short-lived).
+Any existing SS model can be used with ss3sim following minimal modifications (Text S1). ss3sim also comes with built-in pre-modified SS3 models that represent three general life histories: cod-like (slow-growing and long-lived), flatfish-like (fast-growing and long-lived), and sardine-like (fast-growing and short-lived).
 These models are based on
 North Sea cod (*Gadus morhua*) (R. Methot, pers.\ comm.),